 The extensive variety of environmental conditions and testing covered by the DO-160 standard enables the detection of any flaws in electronic equipment and their timely correction prior to onboard usage.

-Because it is widely used in the aviation sector and has worldwide recognition, electronic equipment that complies with this standard is frequently accepted more readily by certifying authorities and consumers.
+Since it is widely used in the aviation sector and has worldwide recognition, electronic equipment that complies with this standard is frequently accepted readily by certifying authorities and consumers.

 eInfochips provides test engineering services for both software and hardware.
 We work with our clients throughout the whole process, from test planning (PSAC), test case generation, and test execution to certification utilizing Run For Score (RFS) test execution and SOI audit support capacity.
 We provide test engineering services for Environmental Test Procedures and EMI Test Procedure document development, RTCA DO-160F, DO-160G, and MIL-Standards.
 The engineering services provided by eInfochips comply with ARP4754, DO-178B/C, DO-160, and DO-254.